yackx/neatnews/README.md

 Deployment files for Heroku are included in the project.
 Refer to Heroku documentation to deploy the project to a private instance.

+## Caveats

+This is a "scratch your own itch" project intended for personal use.
+The source code is provided for educational purpose.

+Some headlines may be missing.
+Some fragments like links to Twitter are not supported.
+Video and images are not supported by design.

 ## License

 Licensed under GNU General Public License v3